NirmalSilwal/Data-Structure-and-Algorithm-Java-interview-kit/Leetcode/readme.md

 > Prepping your knowledge in Graphs is essential for Google interviews as you would most likely encounter a tree or a graph question.
 A great way to brush up your skills in this area is to implement a tree or graph by coding it from scratch in the [Playground](https://leetcode.com/playground/).

+## ``Recursion`` :white_square_button: :triangular_flag_on_post:

+> Recursion usually involves some kind of backtracking to enumerate all possibilities.

+> Note that [Recursion](https://leetcode.com/explore/learn/card/recursion-i/) is a more general purpose algorithm.
+[Depth-First search](https://en.wikipedia.org/wiki/Depth-first_search) is a specific form of backtracking related to searching tree data structures.
+Therefore we categorize those problems in "Trees and Graphs", even though they involve recursion.

+> For a great introduction of how backtracking works, please check out LeetCode's [Recursion II card](https://leetcode.com/explore/learn/card/recursion-ii/).
+A great example is "Word Search II" (aka the Boggle solver), which uses a data structure to optimize the search.

+## ``Sorting and Searching`` :eye_speech_bubble: :dvd:

+> Interval related problems are quite often asked at Google interviews.

+> Similar to "Arrays and Strings", interval related problems can be asked in the context of [data stream](https://en.wikipedia.org/wiki/Streaming_algorithm#Data_stream_model).

+## ``Dynamic Programming`` :motorcycle:

+> It can be tricky to identify the subproblems and connect them, which is essential in solving Dynamic Programming problems.
+Dynamic programming is not that scary as you might think, and you can improve your dynamic programming skills by practicing a lot of these problems.

+> According to our user survey, one of the most frequently asked Dynamic Programming Google interview questions is [Split Array Largest Sum](https://leetcode.com/explore/interview/card/google/64/dynamic-programming-4/3089/).

+## ``Design`` :houses:

+> Google loves to ask lots of question variations based on the [Iterator pattern](https://en.wikipedia.org/wiki/Iterator_pattern), so make sure you are familiar with the concept of iterators and how iterators work in principle.
+A good way to learn is to read the open source code and try to code it yourself.
+For example, here is [Google's guava implementation of Peeking Iterator](https://github.com/google/guava/blob/6f22af40e1526b8c194e9e36d457bcd37680c6a3/guava/src/com/google/common/collect/Iterators.java#L1121).

+## ``Others`` :cowboy_hat_face:

+> There are other type of problems you may encounter in a Google interview, such as **Bit Manipulation**.

+## [```Discuss section```](https://leetcode.com/discuss/explore/google?currentPage=1&orderBy=hot&query=) :person_with_probing_cane: